cb1kenobi/hyperloop/README.md

 Hyperloop is a next-generation compiler that converts JavaScript source code into native code for targeting different native OS platforms.

+## Requirements

+Hyperloop requires at least [Node.js](http://nodejs.org/) 10.0.5.  _Currently, hyperloop is only being developed and tested on OSX, however, Windows and Linux will eventually be supported officially._

 ## Install

-To install hyperloop, using npm:
+To install hyperloop, using node npm:

 ```bash
 > npm install hyperloop -g